-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If

-response/attendance comments received not accepted and reasons applicable)

-Minorities This ad was published

-Millorities to announce the 30-

-Persons with day public review

-disabilities period of the 2019

-disabilities Action Plan.
-The No public N/A

-9 Nowspaper Ad Non review period was comments were

-9 Newspaper Ad targeted/broad from April 5, 2019 to received as a result

-May 7, 2019.
-The ad of this ad.

-was published in the

-Low Income Individuals Riverside Press-

-Enterprise on March

-21, 2019.

-Minorities

-This ad was published

-Persons with to announce the

-disabilities Public Hearing #2 to No public

-review activity comments were

-10 Newspaper Ad Non- recommendations received as a result N/A

-targeted/broad The ad was published of this ad.

-community in the Riverside or triis au.

-Press-Enterprise on

-Low Income March 28, 2019.

-Individuals
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) Minorities This ad was published to announce the 30- Persons with disabilities day public review period of the 2019 Action Plan.
+The No public 9 Newspaper Ad Non- targeted/broad community Low Income Individuals review period was from April 5, 2019 to May 7, 2019.
+The ad was published in the Riverside Press- Enterprise on March comments were received as a result of this ad.
+N/A 10 Newspaper Ad Minorities Persons with disabilities Non- targeted/broad community Low Income Individuals 21, 2019.
+This ad was published to announce the Public Hearing #2 to review activity recommendations The ad was published in the Riverside Press-Enterprise on March 28, 2019.
+No public comments were received as a result of this ad.
+N/A

-Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) Minorities and reasons Persons with disabilities This Public Hearing #2 was held on April 16, 2019 at Moreno Valley City Hall. was rece One (1) comment was received from an applicant, All comments were 11 targeted/broad community Low Income targeted/broad community expressing the positive impact grant funds has provided for their program. considered in developing the Action Plan.
-12 Newspaper Ad Minorities Persons with disabilities Non-targeted/broad community Low Income Individuals Notice of the Public Hearing #3 to review program recommendations to be held on May 7, 2019 was advertised by a public notice published in the Press-Enterprise newspaper on March 21, 2019.
+Sort Order Mode of Outreach Target of Outreach Summary of Summary of Summary of comments URL (If response/attendance comments received not accepted and reasons applicable) 11 Public Hearing Minorities Persons with disabilities Non- targeted/broad community Low Income Individuals This Public Hearing #2 was held on April 16, 2019 at Moreno Valley City Hall.
+One (1) comment was received from an applicant, expressing the positive impact grant funds has provided for their program.
+All comments were considered in developing the Action Plan.
+12 Newspaper Ad Minorities Persons with disabilities Non- targeted/broad community Low Income Individuals Notice of the Public Hearing #3 to review program recommendations to be held on May 7, 2019 was advertised by a public notice published in the Press-Enterprise newspaper on March 21, 2019.
 No public comments were received as a result of this ad.
 N/A